Phoenix Suns: 2013–2017: Updated Streaking Sun look

-2017–present: Switch to Nike
+Since 2017: Switch to Nike

 When the NBA switched to Nike beginning with the 2017–18 season, the Suns drastically revamped their uniforms.
 Gone was the modernized "Streaking Sun" and the sunburst of the previous uniforms, and the Suns returned to a more simplified design.
 Purple also returned as a prominent color.
 The home-and-away designations were eliminated and in its place were the white "Association" uniform, the primary color "Icon" uniform, the secondary color "Statement" uniform and the annual "City" uniform.

 The Suns' "Association" uniforms featured "Suns" in orange and the numbers in purple.
 The purple "Icon" uniforms featured "Phoenix" in grey and the numbers in orange.
 The black "Statement" uniform featured "PHX" in grey and the numbers in orange.
 All three uniforms have the "Streaking Sun" logo on the beltline.

 Starting with the 2019–20 season, the Suns replaced the black uniform with a new orange uniform, featuring the "Streaking Sun" logo in front, the numbers in white, and the "PHX" abbreviation on the beltline.
 They wore the orange "Statement" uniform until the 2021–22 season, after which the Suns released a black "Statement" uniform with design elements inspired by the popular "City" uniforms worn in the 2020–21 and 2021–22 seasons (see below).

+In the 2023–24 season, the Suns updated their purple "Icon" and white "Association" uniforms, revisiting the 1990s "Streaking Sun" look.
+The set featured the "Suns" wordmark inside the "Streaking Sun" instead of above the logo unlike its 1990s predecessors.
+Grey accents were eliminated, and orange drop shadows on the numbers were added.

+The Suns unveiled a new "Statement" uniform for the 2025–26 season.
+The design remained black with purple and orange trim, but featured a purple/orange "Streaking Sun" gradient silhouette that runs through the shorts.
+The "Phoenix" wordmark was written diagonally with the chest numbers on the bottom left, and the "Suns" diagonal wordmark was placed on the right leg.